Firearms Offences in SA

 - kept in a locked steel and concrete room.

-A person with an unauthorised firearm listed in class C, D or H faces a maximum penalty of 7 years in prison and/or $35,000 in fines.
-For other firearms, it is 4 years in prison and/or $20,000 in fines.
-For a prescribed firearm it is 10 years in prison and/or $50,000 in fines.
+A person with an unauthorised firearm listed in class C, D or H faces a maximum penalty of seven years in prison and/or $35,000 in fines.
+For other firearms, it is four years in prison and/or $20,000 in fines.
+For a prescribed firearm it is 10 years imprisonment and/or $50,000 in fines.